-Easter 2016 falls at the end of March (Easter Sunday is on March 27), when spring is getting into full swing in the UK and temperatures in Europe are rising fast...
+Easter 2017 falls mid-April (Easter Sunday is on April 16), when spring is getting into full swing in the UK and temperatures in Europe are rising fast...

 The Easter holidays are a popular time to go away, especially for families, as school children tend to have two weeks off.
 Florida is always an Easter family favourite, along with the Canary Islands, the Spanish mainland, and Mediterranean islands such as Cyprus and Malta.

 And, if you're planning a shorter trip, it's a lovely time to go on a city break, to hop on a ferry over the Channel, or to plan a UK holiday to see the country in blossom.

 Can't decide where to go?
 We've rounded up the top 10 most popular Easter holiday getaways...

 Whether you are looking for a long-haul holiday, a sunshine break nearer to home, a city break, or something low key in the UK, this is where Brits tend to head during the Easter holidays:

 1. Florida - All of the family will love the thrills and spills of the theme parks, having fun on the white-sand beaches and the fantastic weather.
 Book early to avoid disappointment as Florida sells out well in advance every year.

 2. Spain - With a short flight time and weather that's starting to hot up, Spain is a popular Easter destination.
 Hot favourites include Seville (where you can watch traditional Easter processions), the Costas and Majorca.